hider-toula/Disaster-Response-Pipelines/README.md

 <a id='eg'></a>

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"somone kill another!"_.